marieGarnett/marieGarnett/README.md

-- 👋 Hi, I’m @marieGarnett
+- 👋 Hi!
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... manly stuffs lol xd
-- 🌱 I’m currently learning ... application developemnt!
+- 🌱 I’m currently learning ... application developement!
 Wish me luck!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything and with anyone who have patience to teach me.
 - 📫 How to reach me ...

 <!---